SPEAK® Testing Schedule

 Payment for the test

 The department must pay the $50 test fee if you have signed a GTA contract, according to University Policy.
-Otherwise, you may pay by cash or check made out to Wayne State University.
+Otherwise, you may pay by check or money order made out to Wayne State University.

 Where to go/What to bring

 Please arrive at least 5 minutes before your test time and wait outside room 367 Manoogian to be checked in.
 You must present one form of photo identification (passport, driving license, WSU One Card, etc.) to be admitted to the test.